-The objective of MEDiATE is to design, build and experiment a multi-stakeholder communication and organizational solution, providing a service environment in support of the elderly‘s care-givers and more broadly of all functional needs taking place within their social environment that has to be facilitated and coordinated.
+MEDiATE objective is to design, build and experiment a multi-stakeholder communication and organisational solution, providing a service environment in support of the elderly‘s care-givers and more broadly of all functional needs taking place within their social environment that has to be facilitated and coordinated.
 MEDiATE focuses on the role of and support given to the informal network, aiming at enhancing the capacities of each ones of its members, regarding their possible complementary role with the elderly’s formal network, or the emergence of new services they can bring up.

 |Ecole Polytechnique Fédérale de Lausanne||R&D||Switzerland||www.epfl.ch|

 - Project name: Collaborative and interMEdiating solution for managing Daily Activities for The Elderly at home